leviipope/finance-dashboard/README.md

     - when individual is select, make two graphs, the right one adds up transactions over time
     - highlight unusual spikes
 - list of biggest transactions in a month (top 10/15)
+    - user can input any number, displays description and amount, checkbox for date(default is false)
 - daily spend heatmap?
 - balance over time 🚧 (its still missing something)
+    - at each datapoint (when hovering) show deatils value ✅

 ### Debits page
 - savings account balance over time